-- 15.6.2.1 In the event of a termination of the contract, forfeit any and all withhold funds for the calendar year in which the termination occurs. - 15.6.2.2 Refund to the Department any and all incentive monies paid to the CONTRACTOR, excluding any Provider-Designated Incentives, for the calendar year of the termination.
-The refund may exclude Provider-designated incentive paid and distributed upon authorization by the Department. - 15.6.2.3 Be solely responsible for the refund and shall not seek or attempt to collect any part of the incentive from any Provider to whom the CONTRACTOR had previously paid a portion of the incentive.
+- 15.6.2.1 Forfeit any and all withhold funds for the calendar year in which the termination occurs. - 15.6.2.2 Refund to the Department any and all incentive monies paid to the CONTRACTOR, excluding any Provider-Designated Incentives, for the calendar year of the termination.
+The refund may exclude Provider-designated incentive paid and distributed upon authorization by the Department. - 15.6.2.3 Be solely responsible for the refund and shall not seek or attempt to collect any part of the incentive from any Provider to whom the CONTRACTOR had previously paid a portion of the incentive. - 15.6.3 Quality Withhold and Bonus Program Requirements for New Contractors